seamarielle/seamarielle/README.md

 🎓 **Information Technology** | National Engineering University
 🌐 **Aspiring Software Developer/Engineer**

 I'm Marielle Sto.
-Nino Landicho, a dedicated Information Technology major at the National Engineering University, with a passion for web development and a knack for solving complex problems through code.
+Nino Landicho, a dedicated BS Information Technology student at the National Engineering University, with a passion for web development and a knack for solving complex problems through code.
 My portfolio includes a variety of projects that reflect my skills and dedication

 ## 🚀 Skills
 - C++